godriccao/mercrawl/README.md

 ## Environment Variables

 Global configurations:
+* `USER`: database username
+* `DBNAME`: database name
+* `SSLMODE`: should be `disable` or `verify-full`

+Crawler configurations:
 * `PAGE_WORKERS`: max goroutine number for crawling a search result page.
 Default value is 5
 * `ITEM_WORKERS`: max goroutine number for crawling an item page.
 Default value is 20

-Database related:
-* `USER`: database username
-* `DBNAME`: database name
-* `SSLMODE`: should be `disable` or `verify-full`
+* `RECRAWL_INTERVAL`: interval of re-crawl with the same search condition.
+Default interval is 30 seconds if the variable is not set.

-Mailer related:
+Mailer configurations:
-* `INTERVAL`: seconds interval of sending new item info.
+* `INTERVAL`: interval of sending new item info in seconds.
 Default interval is 30 seconds if the variable is not set.
 * `SMTP_SERVER`: mail server address
 * `SMTP_PORT`: mail server port
 * `SMTP_USER`: mail server login user name